pootrank/rankomatic/README.rst

 This app is an Optimality Theory (OT) constraint-ranking website.
-Implemented using Flask, it is built on a Python implementation of Alex Djalali's solution to the ranking problem in theoretical OT.
+Implemented using Flask, it is built on a Python implementation of Alex Djalali's solution to the ranking problem in theoretical OT, especially Partial-Order OT.
 For the details of his solution, see `his paper`_ "A constructive solution to the ranking problem in Partial Order Optimality Theory" (2013).
 For the source of his implementation, refer to `the Github repo`_.

 You can find this app at www.otorder.com.